 My oldest friends will tell you I was a dreadful little storyteller.
 I once had my best friend convinced that I had a purple flying motorcycle.
 So I guess it’s not surprising then that I now write novels.

 I grew up in Bangalore, which is a city in the south of India, and have lived in the UK for over ten years.
-I met my husband at university (he did not strike me as future husband material at the time but I like him plenty now.
-You can’t have him) and we now live in Norwich, which is a city in the east of England.
+I met my husband at university (he did not strike me as future husband material at the time but he’s grown on me since.) and we now live in Norwich, which is a city in the east of England.
 We also have kids.
 They’re cute.